 Outlining the new playlist feature TED Talks says its editorial process has been designed to “give you a panoramic picture by offering many different slices of the view” on a range of topics from technology and politics, to justice and the media.
 In an age of user-generated media, this filter bubble-bursting approach is an interesting and refreshing one for them to take.

-The organisation has curated playlists from half dozen famous faces, including Bill Gates, Glenn Close, Ben Affleck, Reggie Watts, and Jill Bolte Taylor.
+The organisation has curated playlists from half a dozen famous faces, including Bill Gates, Glenn Close, Ben Affleck, Reggie Watts, and Jill Bolte Taylor.
 It has also created playlists for various topics such as Digital Lives, exploration, and music.

 More celebrity-curated playlists will be released over the next week on the TED site and on iTunes, where they will be available for download.
-Mashable will also host number of additional playlists curated by rising and established players in the technology world.
+Mashable will also host a number of additional playlists curated by rising and established players in the technology world.
 Tomorrow, Isaac Mizrahi, Bobak Ferdowsi of NASA, Bono and Chinese TV personality Wang Lifen will reveal their lists

 TED has also created an interactive graph showing important moments in TED history – from the release of the first TED video online in 2006 to its milestone of 100,000,000 views in 2009.
 Other moments include Clay Shirky’s ‘flash talk’ about SOPA/PIPA in January 2012, to the release of the Talks’ iPad and Android apps.